Privacy guide for admins

 This guide answers key questions on how Viva Insights processes information in a manner that protects employee privacy and supports compliance with local regulations, such as General Data Protection Regulation (GDPR).

 Summary of key points

 Personal insights in Viva Insights does not give employees access to new personally identifiable information on other coworkers.
 Viva Insights converts data into personal insights by doing calculations on information that people generate just by going about their workday.
-Most of the personal insights data that employees see in Viva Insights is simply an aggregation of information to which they already have access, but that they wouldn’t be able to quickly perform calculations on without some support.
+Most of the personal insights data that employees see in Viva Insights is an aggregation of information to which they already have access.
+The advantage is that they can quickly perform calculations on the data without support.

 Personal insights in Viva Insights data is processed and stored in the employee’s Exchange Online mailbox.
 Viva Insights processes data from these sources for personal insights: Exchange Online email and calendar data, chat, and call signals from Skype for Business and from Teams.
 Viva Insights stores and processes this personal insights data inside each employee’s Exchange Online mailbox.

 Personal insights in Viva Insights supports General Data Protection Regulation (GDPR) compliance.
-Microsoft has designed Personal insights in Viva Insights to support customers’ needs by following GDPR requirements.
+Personal insights in Viva Insights is designed to support customers’ needs by following GDPR requirements.

 How Personal insights in Viva Insights works

 Personal insights in Viva Insights are shown in the following ways: